Mark Sampson: England women

 In December 2013 Sampson was appointed manager of the England women's team.
 In March 2015 England won the Cyprus Cup.
 In the 2015 FIFA Women's World Cup later in the year, he led England to the semi-finals, marking the first time England had won a match beyond the group stage of a World Cup.
 After losing the semi-final to Japan, England secured victory in the match for third place, beating Germany for the first time in 21 games.
 Post the tournament Sampson was recognised for Englands record breaking achievement by being nominated for Women's Coach of the Year at the 2015 Ballon d'Dor FIFA Football Awards.

-Following the 2015 FIFA Women's World Cup Sampson became one of the youngest coaches in the UK to complete the prestigious coaching award the UEFA Pro Licence.
+Following the 2015 FIFA Women's World Cup, Sampson became one of the youngest coaches in the UK to complete the UEFA Pro Licence.

-In the UEFA Women's Euro 2017 Sampson again led England to the semi-finals.
-Marking a significant shift from the previous EURO's in 2013 where England failed to win a single match and were eliminated at the group stage of the tournament.
-England began the tournament with an impressive 6-0 opening day win against rivals Scotland.
-They went on to defeat tournament favourites Spain 2-0 and Portugal by two goals to one to reach the quarter finals against France.
-In a close match England beat France for the first time in 43 years thanks to a superb goal from Jodie Taylor as the Lionesses won 1-0 and earned a place in the semi final against tournament hosts the Netherlands.
+In the UEFA Women's Euro 2017, Sampson again led England to the semi-finals.
+England began the tournament with a 6-0 opening day win against rivals Scotland.
+They went on to defeat Spain 2-0 and Portugal by two goals to one to reach the quarter finals against France.
+England beat France for the first time in 43 years thanks to a goal from Jodie Taylor as the Lionesses won 1-0 and earned a place in the semi final against tournament hosts Netherlands.
 In the semi final England came up short and were defeated 3-0 by the eventual tournament winners.